-- 5.3.13.3 ENV_PHY.2.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.14 ENV_PRO.1 Information Protection - 5.3.14.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Unclassified Mandatory Protection] information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
-One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) - approved Type II encryption mechanisms; DOE/NNSA approved encryption mechanisms; or NNSA approved protected transmission systems]. - 5.3.15 ENV_RCV.1 System Recovery - 5.3.15.1 ENV_RCV.1.1 All remote terminal access must be monitored when used for system recovery operations. - 5.3.16 ENV_REV.1 Media and Component Review - 5.3.16.1 ENV_REV.1.1 All media (paper, disks, zip drives, removable disk drives, etc.) are reviewed for sensitivity and properly marked before release outside the system boundary. - 5.3.17 ENV_RGT.1 User Access Rights and Privileges - 5.3.17.1 ENV_RGT.1.1Each user's access rights and privileges are authorized, prior to the user's first access to the TOE. - 5.3.18 ENV_ROL.1 Security Roles - 5.3.18.1 ENV_ROL.1.1 Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles. - 5.3.18.2 ENV_ROL1.2 The same person does not perform the functions of CSSO and the system administrator.
+- 5.3.14.3 ENV_PHY.2.3 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.15 ENV PRO.1 Information Protection - 5.3.15.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Secret Restricted Data information] is to be transmitted, carriedto, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) approved Type I encryption mechanisms; NNSA/DOE- approved encryption mechanisms; or NNSA-approved protected transmission systems]. - 5.3.16 ENV_RCV.1 System Recovery - 5.3.16.1 ENV_RCV.1.1 All remote terminal access must be monitored when used for system recovery operations. - 5.3.17 ENV_REV.1 Media and Component Review - 5.3.17.1 ENV_REV.1.1 All media (paper, disks, zip drives, removable disk drives, etc.) are reviewed for sensitivity and properly marked before release outside the system boundary. - 5.3.18 ENV_RGT.1 User Access Rights and Privileges - 5.3.18.1 ENV_RGT.1.1 Each user's access rights and privileges are authorized, prior to the user's first access to the TOE. - 5.3.19 ENV ROL.1 Security Roles - 5.3.19.1 ENV_ROL1.1 Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles.

-5.3.19 ENV_TNG.1 User Training

-5.3.19.1 ENV_TNG.1.1 All authenticated users are trained to understand applicable information system-use policies, the approved use of the information system, the vulnerabilities inherent in the operation of the information system, and their cyber security responsibilities.
+- 5.3.19.2 ENV_ROL.1.2 The same person does not perform the functions of the CSSO and the system administrator. - 5.3.20 ENV_TNG.1 User Training - 5.3.20.1 ENV_TNG.1.1 All authenticated users are trained to understand applicable information system-use policies, the approved use of the information system, the vulnerabilities inherent in the operation of the information system, and their cyber security responsibilities. - 5.3.21 ENV UCL.1 User Clearance - 5.3.21.1 ENV_UCL.1.1 All users (including privileged users) shall, at a minimum, possess a current [selection: "Q" Access Authorization] prior to their first access to the TOE.

-6. PP Application Notes
+6. PP APPLICATION NOTES

-The Discretionary Access Control Policy, also referred to as DAC, is the basic policy that MANDPP compliant systems and products enforce over users and resources.
+The Discretionary Access Control Policy, also referred to as DAC, is the basic policy that SRDPP compliant systems and products enforce over users and resources.
 Whether a user is granted a requested action, is determined by the TOE Security Policy (TSP) that is specified in this profile in the context of Discretionary Access Control (DAC).
 The DAC policy is the set of rules used to mediate user access to TOE protected objects and can be generally characterized as a policy which requires the TOE to allow authorized users and authorized administrators to control access to objects based on individual user identification.
 When the DAC policy rules are invoked, the TOE is said to be mediating access to TOE protected objects.
 However, there may be instances when the DAC policy is not invoked meaning that there may be objects residing in the TOE that are not protected by the TSP.
 In these instances the TOE is said to not be mediating access to a set of objects even though the TOE is executing a (possibly unauthorized) user request.